KhaledAl2mri/toast_plus/README.md

 # ToastPlus

-ToastPlus is a customizable toast notification package for Flutter that provides a versatile and stylish way to display toast messages in your Flutter applications.
-It includes various features such as different display positions, RTL/LTR support, and advanced customization options to enhance your app’s user experience.
+`ToastPlus` is a Flutter package that provides customizable and animated toast notifications.
+With a range of features and design options, it allows you to enhance your application's user experience with flexible and stylish notifications.

 ## Features

+### Basic Toast Notifications
-- **Customizable Positions:**
+- Customizable Positions:
   - Top
   - Bottom
   - Left